A Danish summer weekend with dance, architecture and Michelin stars

 Perfectly.

-In particular, it was my friend’s idea to keep the hire bikes after the tour we took and this opened up possibilities massively.
+One smart move was keeping the hire bikes after our guided tour.
+It gave us freedom to explore beyond the usual tourist zones.
 We saw parts of Copenhagen I bet tourists never see, because we could cover more ground.
 Copenhagen is also famously bike friendly everywhere, and its very very flat, so the riding is spectacularly easy.
 Suggest you get clued up on the hand signals given by riders, to indicate to each other when they plan to stop.

 Would I recommend it?
 Would I make another visit?